classicrob/simply-jekyll/_notes/Designing for failure states in Fabriq.md

+---
+title: Designing for failure states in Fabriq
+---
-Fabriq is a personal relationship management tool that enables users to be intentional about how they prioritize, track, and invest in the people close to users.
+[[Fabriq]] is a personal relationship management tool that enables users to be intentional about how they prioritize, track, and invest in the people close to users.
 You can add contacts to your inner, middle, or outer circle, set connection frequencies, and note down important details.
+While working with them, our focus was on increasing retention.
+In order for users to gain value out of Fabriq, they must use the app as a means of personally scheduling who to talk to.
+In my behavioral audit, I therefore included a section about how to [[Intentionally design for failure states]].

 When you should connect with a person next is communicated through their touch-base timer, a circle around the contact's picture that is green when it's full, yellow when it's half-full, and red when it's close to empty.